 \section{Motivation: Experience Matters}

 Our core motivation is that interaction experience, \coloredtext{which contains the full trajectory, execution results and evaluation results,} carries the agent’s action path and reasoning process.
-These information can be leveraged to design stronger agent scaffolds. \coloredtext{To illustrate, we present representative patterns in interaction experience that suggest scaffold updates in the form of rules, tools, and workflows.}
+This information can be leveraged to design stronger agent scaffolds. \coloredtext{To illustrate, we present representative patterns in interaction experience that suggest scaffold updates in the form of rules, tools, and workflows.}

-\paragraph{Experience suggests adding rules.} Agents often overlook domain priors unless explicitly guided.
+\paragraph{Experience Suggests Adding Rules.} Agents often overlook domain priors unless explicitly guided.
 For example, in DA-Code~\citep{huang2024code}, experience shows that agents often evaluate models using training accuracy without a validation split.
 Although the base LLM can conduct proper cross-validation, it will not do so reliably if the scaffold does not emphasize this protocol.
 This suggests a simple scaffold update: add a rule that any model evaluation should construct a train/validation split and report performance on the validation set, rather than on the training data.

-\paragraph{Experience suggests creating tools.} Repetitive or error-prone steps can be replaced by dedicated tools.
+\paragraph{Experience Suggests Creating Tools.} Repetitive or error-prone steps can be replaced by dedicated tools.
 For example, experience shows that agents often need to verify whether the solution is non-empty, executable, well-structured, etc. Creating a tool to run these checks not only simplifies the workflow but also ensures that all these validations are applied.

-\paragraph{Experience suggests modifying workflows.} Failures often stem from the wrong order of actions rather than the lack of capability.
+\paragraph{Experience Suggests Modifying Workflows.} Failures often stem from the wrong order of actions rather than the lack of capability.
 For example, in SWE-bench~\citep{jimenez2023swe}, experience shows that agents often commit changes before submission, leading to an empty patch in evaluation.
 A simple update is to add a pre-submission validation step that runs \texttt{git diff --cached} before finish.
-Notably, only by this change, agent improves the pass-rate by over $2\%$.
+Notably, only with this change, an agent can improve the pass-rate by over $2\%$.

 \coloredtext{These cases are detailed in Appendix~\ref{Case Studies in Motivation}.} These examples illustrate that interaction experience reveals agent behavior patterns, which can be leveraged to design better scaffolds.
 This motivates an experience-driven scaffold optimizer that inspects execution traces and converts such evidence into targeted scaffold updates.